Twin Rivers Programme for Sex Addiction

 There is a 12 step fellowship for people who may be suffering from sexual addiction which is called Sex and Love Addicts Anonymous-SLAA

 Sexual Addiction Usually Takes a Predictable Course

-- Preoccupation – regular fantasies about sexual prospects or situations which can trigger a need to ‘act-out’ sexually
+- Preoccupation – regular fantasies about sexual antics and the next opportunity to ‘act-out’

 - Ritualization – the favoured sexual activity is often repetitive

-- Compulsion – despite negative consequences the drive to continue remains
+- Compulsion – despite continued negative consequences the drive to continue remains

-- Despair – guilt, shame and possibly self-hate because of their inability to take control of their behavior
+- Despair – guilt, shame and possibly self-hate because of their inability to take control of their behaviour

 Causes of Sex Addiction